 We require a minimum of 24 hours of service from our high school volunteers between July and the end of August.
 We do not allow high school students to volunteer during the school year.
 Students may contact the Roswell Park Alliance Foundation to help out with any events during the school year.

 We accept applications up until May 1st or until the program reaches capacity.

 The Hospitality Room at Roswell Park Cancer Institute serves as a place for patients, visitors and family members to relax and escape from the harsh realities of the reason they are here: cancer.
 It is a kitchen/dinette/living room/recreation room equipped with coffee, hot and cold running water (for tea), as well as store bought donations brought in by the volunteers who staff the room as well as a television.
-Typically two (at most) volunteers are manning the room and are consistently dispensing coffee and refreshments while maintaining a positive demeanor.
+Typically two volunteers are manning the room and are consistently dispensing coffee and refreshments while maintaining a positive demeanor.
 It is open Monday through Friday 8 a.m. - 4 p.m.
-The room also houses books donated to the Volunteer Office at Roswell Park as well as knitted hats.
-Patients are allowed to take the hats free of charge as well as the books.
+The room also houses books donated to the Volunteer Office at Roswell Park as well as knitted hats and lap robes.
 With the ability to bring the patients comfort and ease, the Hospitality Room feels more like a home than a hospital.
 It is essential to the mental and emotional care of our patients.